Imagine you're a business leader, and you're considering buying a new technology that could help your business succeed.

 - Learn your prospect's goal for the presentation.
 What is the prospect hoping to achieve as a result of the presentation?
 Do they want to learn something new?
 Evaluate your product or service?
 Make a purchase decision?
 Even if it's a first discussion and you've never spoken with them before, often your prospect will share detailed thoughts about why they'd like to speak with you.

 - Understand your goals for the presentation.
 What do you want the prospect to do?
 Should the prospect be ready to sign an agreement?
-Take a follow-on meeting?
+Take a follow-up meeting?
 See the impact of solving particular problems.
 Something else?

 - Know your audience.
 Who is attending the presentation?
 What are their roles?
 Are you going to be speaking to decision makers?
 Technical experts?
 Influencers?
 A mix?
 Have you read their press releases, blog posts, and tweets?
 Each person may want something different out of the presentation.
 For example if you know a technical expert is going to be in the room, you may want a technical consultant on your end to join the call to field any questions they may have.